christianjhardin/graph-to-relational-model-query-translation/README.md

 # Graph to Relational Model Query Translation
+## Problem Statment
+Graph databases excel at relationship traversal, while relational databases dominate enterprise systems.
+This project explores how graph queries can be expressed in SQL to bridge these paradigms.
 ## Objectives
 - Translate graph traversal problems into SQL queries
 - Model many-to-many relationships using relational schemas